-This was followed by our Global Enterprise Week event sponsored by accounting firm Deloitte, titled: ‘Women In Business: Persistence.
+Global Enterprise Week event sponsored by accounting firm Deloitte, entitled: ‘Women In Business: Persistence.
 Profit.
 Progress.’
 Guest speakers included Ellie Patasios Vice-Chairman and Partner at Deloitte and Head of the Islington Chamber of Commerce Ronke Lawal.

-This was followed in the New Year with events focused on Women In Technology and finance hosted by Bloomberg and culminated in our International Women’s Day celebration in partnership with Goldsmiths University where we had independent mayoral candidate Siobhan Benita as our keynote speaker.
+Women In Technology and Finance hosted by Bloomberg and culminated in our International Women’s Day celebration in partnership with Goldsmiths University where we had independent mayoral candidate Siobhan Benita as our keynote speaker.

 Online Mentoring Community

 VW Connects is our exciting online community.
 It includes: